getcarina/getcarina.com/_best-practices/007-container-technologies-market-analysis.md

 well as which of these options compete with and overlap one another.

-The container ecosystem is one of the fastest evolving technology trends that we’ve seen since the virtualized movement of the previous decade.
+The container ecosystem is one of the fastest evolving technology trends that we have seen since the virtualized movement of the previous decade.
 As such, bear in mind that the findings and opinions expressed in this report are *extremely* time sensitive.
 A timespan as small as six months can rapidly shift what